#CelebrateingtheRainbow at the workplace – share your stories of Pride!

-Check out these great return-to-work programs for humanities women graduates who have taken a break from their careers.
+Check out these great options for a second career for women graduates from Humanities, who have taken a break from their careers.

 Thankfully, there are return-to-work programs for humanities students and those from other streams offered by some of the leading companies in the country that aim to help women re-enter the workforce after a long hiatus in their careers.